 Homelessness, mental illness, and substance use are increasing in California, Yolo County, and Davis.
 The January 2019 point-in-time (PIT) count showed 190 homeless individuals in the City of Davis, a 30% increase in just one year.
 Considering only adults for whom information could be obtained, 33% of Davis' homeless population struggled with post-traumatic stress disorder, 35% with serious mental illness, and 32% with substance use disorders.
-Nearly three-fifths had a prior criminal conviction, and 31% had been evicted in the past [41].
+Nearly three-fifths had a prior criminal conviction, and 31% had been evicted in the past [46].
 Over three-fifths of the Davis homeless population had been homeless for 12 months or longer.
-Over a quarter became homeless after fleeing domestic violence and 31% had been in the foster care system [41].
-Latinx, African-American, Native American, and LGBTQ+ populations are disproportionately represented among the homeless [72].
+Over a quarter became homeless after fleeing domestic violence and 31% had been in the foster care system [46].
+Latinx, African-American, Native American, and LGBTQ+ populations are disproportionately represented among the homeless [81].
 For example, African-Americans are 2.2% of the Davis population and 2.6% of the Yolo Population, but make up 9% of the homeless in Davis and 14% in Yolo.

 Mental illness in California is also rising.
-The 2018 California Health Interview Survey (CHIS) found that 3.2 million Californians had experienced serious mental distress in the preceding year, a net increase of one million people from just four years prior [61].
+The 2018 California Health Interview Survey (CHIS) found that 3.2 million Californians had experienced serious mental distress in the preceding year, a net increase of one million people from just four years prior [71].
 The 2018 figure represents 10.9% of the state's population.
 The mental illness prevalence data for LGBTQ+ (31%), unemployed and not looking for work (23.5%), and below federal poverty level (15.8%) groups are especially worrying.
-These numbers corroborate other data sources; for example, the Centers for Disease Control (CDC) estimate that nearly 15% of the state's population has experienced depression [8].
+These numbers corroborate other data sources; for example, the Centers for Disease Control (CDC) estimate that nearly 15% of California's population has experienced depression [9].
 While 2018 data is not yet available for Yolo County, the CHIS 2016 data indicate local percentages similar to the statewide figures: 7.1% of Yolo's population, and 6.5% of Davis residents, reported serious psychological distress in the past year.

-These trends reflect serious flaws in California's mental health care system, as detailed in the State Auditor's strongly critical report of July 2020 [44].
-The Auditor noted the state's lack of available treatment beds, lack of subsequent community-based care for individuals existing involuntary treatment programs, the failure of the majority of counties to adopt assisted outpatient treatment, lack of impact evaluation, and incomplete and disorganized reporting of funds.
+These trends reflect serious flaws in California's mental health care system, as detailed in the State Auditor's strongly critical report of July 2020 [49].
+The Auditor noted in particular the state's lack of available treatment beds, lack of community-based care for individuals exiting involuntary treatment programs, failure of most counties to adopt assisted outpatient treatment, lack of impact evaluation, and incomplete and disorganized reporting of funds.
 The recently passed AB 1976, a strengthening of previous legislation called "Laura's Law," fills some of these needs.
 Major gaps remain, however, including the problem of where to house and treat so-called "5150 holds," individuals determined by law enforcement to be a danger to themselves and others and thus detained for 72 hours.
-Overburdened hospital emergency departments typically receive 5150 holds, but this approach is not sustainable and can result in poor treatment outcomes: patients are released to re-enter the same conditions from which they came-which often include unstable housing, substance use, systemic racism, and lack of support in accessing medication or therapeutic services [92].
-Jails and emergency rooms have become the default care facilities for many of those struggling with substance use and mental illness, a job for which these institutions are ill-equipped; substance use accounts for 35.4% of the criminal charges filed in Davis between 2015 and 2020 [18].
-Probationers with a recent mental health diagnosis are also at much high risk of recidivism than the general probation population [55].
+Overburdened hospital emergency departments typically receive 5150 holds, but this approach is not sustainable and can result in poor treatment outcomes: patients are released to re-enter the same conditions from which they came-which often include unstable housing, substance use, systemic racism, and lack of support in accessing services [102].

+Overall, jails and emergency rooms have become the default care facilities for many of those struggling with homelessness, mental illness, and substance use, a function for which these institutions are ill-equipped.
+Probationers with a recent mental health diagnosis are also at much high risk of recidivism than the general probation population [65], and substance use accounts for 35.4% of the recommended criminal charges filed in Davis between 2015 and 2020 [19].
+Substance use is of serious public health concern more generally, especially given that COVID-19 is linked to higher rates of substance use across the United States [69, 2].